 There have not been any recent IPOs in Switzerland specifically in the area of fintech.
-However, in the current year (2021), industry-led Swiss digital assets bank Sygnum Bank AG conducted a major equity funding round to further develop and bring its digital asset banking platform to market.
-It also announced that it tokenised its own shares which makes some experts believe that it is envisioning an IPO in the future (Finews, 14 December 2019, Swiss Crypto Bank Sygnum Mulls IPO).
+However, in 2021, the industry-led Swiss digital assets bank Sygnum Bank AG conducted a major equity funding round to further develop and bring its digital asset banking platform to market.
+It also announced that it tokenised its own shares, which makes some experts believe that it is envisioning an IPO in the future (Finews, 14 December 2020, Swiss Crypto Bank Sygnum Mulls IPO).
+Competitor SEBA Bank AG raised CHF 110 million in Series C funding in January 2022 to further develop its institutional business.